kettubot/kAPI-docs/docs/topics/Gateway.md

 | seq        | integer | last recorded `seq` (for replaying events) |

 If resuming is successful, the gateway will start to progressively replay missed dispatch events.
 Completion will be marked by a `RESUMED` dispatch event, and all dispatches after will be in real time.

-### Request Guilds

-Sent by the client to request a bulk collection of guilds.
-Not sure if this is actually necessary, might be deprecated or simplified in the future.

 ### Hello